MitchLindsay/mitchlindsay.github.io/_posts/2015-01-01-portfolio-red-havoc.md

 to determine the shortest path from the unit to its destination.

 * Maps are randomly generated.
 Currently the map tiles are selected at random using a random number generator.
-Once more terrain types are added to the game, perlin noise will be implemented to generate more interesting map layouts.
+Once more terrain types are added to the game, [Perlin Noise](https://en.wikipedia.org/wiki/Perlin_noise) will be implemented to generate more interesting map layouts.

 * Game and UI states are handled with a state machine.
 When a state changes, all events